 Ingredients and how it works

-Super Dragon 6000 contains 2 main ingredients: lidocaine 10%, and vitamin E 1%.
-The lidocaine does the numbing, while the vitamin E is there to soften the skin, for reasons I’m not sure I really understand.
+Super Dragon 6000 contains two main ingredients: lidocaine 10%, and vitamin E 1%.
+The lidocaine does the numbing, and the vitamin E is apparently included to soften the skin.
+I still don’t understand why they decided that skin softening was an important part of managing premature ejaculation (let me know in the comments if you have the answer).

 It comes in a 12 ml bottle which will give you a maximum of 100 sprays.
-And with the recommended dose being 2 sprays, that should last you 50 uses.
+And with the recommended dose being two sprays, that should last you 50 uses.

-So you then have the choice of either using it once and quickly getting on with it, or going with a longer 30 minutes process for the strongest numbing effect.
+But I suppose it gives you the option of either using it once and getting on with it, or patiently undergoing a longer 30 minutes process for the strongest numbing effect.

 Is Super Dragon 6000 safe?

-As far as I’m aware, the spray hasn’t been passed as safe by the United States Food and Drug Administration (FDA), or any authority in Europe either.
+As far as I’m aware, the spray hasn’t been passed as safe by the United States Food and Drug Administration (FDA), or any authority around the globe either.
+This is the norm for over the counter sprays sold on sites like Amazon as they are not currently regulated like medicines.

-That doesn’t necessarily mean it will harm you, just that no clinical trials have been conducted to pass it as safe yet.
+That doesn’t necessarily mean it will harm you, just that no clinical trials have been conducted to pass it as safe.

-Some men may have an allergic reaction to lidocaine, but usually this is no more severe than a rash or burning sensation.
+Some men may have an adverse reaction to lidocaine, such as a tingling or burning sensation, redness, small spots or rash.
 I recommend just using one spray on your first attempt and being ready to wash it off if you notice any side effects.

-It’s also generally advised to stay clear of lidocaine products if having sex with a pregnant woman.
-And the manufacturers themselves recommend not using Super Dragon 6000 if engaging in oral sex.
+It’s also generally advised to stay clear of lidocaine products if having sex with a pregnant woman or trying to conceive.
+And the manufacturer recommends not using Super Dragon 6000 if engaging in oral sex.

 And if you’re thinking of taking the capsule version, be aware that the FDA issued a statement in 2015 advising not to use them after they found traces of sildenafil, the active ingredient in Viagra.

 - It’s a strong spray, so it’s good for men with a sensitive penis.

 - It’s fast-acting – you can have sex 5 to 10 minutes after applying it.